Number: 1.23 | Policy Name: Department of Defense Voluntary Education Partnership |

 Per DoD MOU paragraph 3.i.(1), institutions are required to “have a readmission policy for Service members that allows Service members and reservists to be readmitted to a program if they are temporarily unable to attend class or have to suspend their studies due to Service requirements.”
 Eligibility for readmission to Durham Tech depends on individual circumstances and the requirements of the specific curriculum program.
 Refer to the Readmission and Change of Program procedure for details.

-• Permission to drop, with no penalty, any course that the student was unable to complete as a result of being placed on State active duty status; and permission to drop, with no financial penalty, any course that the student was unable to complete as a result of the excused absence as set forth in 1E SBCCC 900.4 (Military Refund).
+- Permission to drop, with no penalty, any course that the student was unable to complete because of being placed on State active-duty status; and permission to drop, with no financial penalty, any course that the student was unable to complete because of the excused absence as set forth in 1E SBCCC 900.4 (Military Refund).

 Students receiving Veterans benefits, Pell Grants, or any other source of financial aid should meet with their financial aid advisor to discuss their particular situation related to any extended absence for Military service.
 Students called into active duty are referred directly to the College Registrar for assistance.